ippontech/blog-usa/posts/how-to-integrate-aws-connect.md

     ```js
     // import this one time in your app
-    // it almost makes available the "connect" global variable
+    // the "connect" singleton is available on the global scope
     import "amazon-connect-streams";
     ```